 Percale is typically made of long-staple cotton (LSC).
 The fibers come from a cotton species called Gossypium barbadense (also known as sea island cotton).
 These extra-long, silky strands are ideal for creating percale's super-tight plain weave.

 To make the fabric, the yarns are woven over and under, alternating between a vertical (warp) thread and a horizontal (weft) thread, with a tight-knit structure.
 The technique makes percale not only durable but also notably smooth and soft.
 While you might think such a tight weave would make the fabric heavy, it's actually impressively lightweight and breathable.
+Lear more about how to care for percale in our guide.

 Types of Percale